AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 <a name="how_to_create_bar_chart"/>
 ## Chart building

 Depending on data model and the visualization purpose the bar chart may contain single series or multi series.
-AnyChart solution allows to build both 2D (two-dimensional) and 3D (three-dimensional) bar charts.

 <a name="single_series"/>
 ### Single-Series Bar Chart